Bo-Lennart/dinder/docs/README.md

 * The page is tested and works responsively throughout web browsers such as Chrome, Firefox and Safari.

 * I confirmd that the responsive design and chosen images for tablets and mobile screens work as intended.
+The header adjusts to the different screen sizes and navigation works fine.

+* Social media links on the footer of the page work as intended and send the user to the desired web pages.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/responsive_mobile_tablet.png)

-* The navigation bar is easy to understand and the texts, paragraphs, headings, links, inputs, buttons are readable and work.
+* The navigation bar is there to present clear navigation through the page.
+The purpose to put it on the top of the page is to easely swipe up and navigate to the desired page.

 * The form works and all required entry fields work.
 The email field will only accept an email address and the submit button won't redirect to the thank you page before all fields are filled out!